Now

 The Big Leap

-I’m currently living in that weird liminal space between "employee" and "entrepreneur."
-I handed in my resignation a few months back, and my last day at the corporate grind is August 28th, 2025.
+I’m currently living in that weird liminal space between "employee" and "solopreneur".
+You see, I decided to hand in my resignation at the end of April 2025 giving 4 months notice to help with transition periods.
+My last day with the company is August 28th, 2025.
 After that?
 It’s just me, my laptop, and whatever I can build.
+I’ve enjoyed my time with the company, especially the whole IT team.
+But it’s time to move on.

 You know that feeling when you’re standing at the edge of a diving board?
 That stomach-flip moment where you’ve committed to the jump but haven’t actually jumped yet?
 That’s pretty much my entire existence right now.
 I wake up some mornings feeling like a genius who’s finally taking control of their destiny.
 Other mornings, I wonder if I’ve completely lost my mind.

 The strangest part is how different everything feels when you know there’s an end date.
-Suddenly, every boring meeting feels like borrowed time.
-Every corporate process that used to frustrate me now just seems... temporary.
-Like I’m watching someone else’s life from the outside.
-My colleagues don’t know yet – I’m keeping things quiet until closer to the date – but there’s this secret energy that comes with knowing you’re building your escape plan.
+Suddenly, every meeting you could do without attending feels like borrowed time.
+Every process that used to frustrate me now just seems... temporary.
+It’s like I’m watching someone else’s life from the outside.

 The practical side of my brain keeps running calculations: savings runway, health insurance, what happens if nothing works.
 But there’s this other part that’s just pure excitement about finally testing all those ideas I’ve been collecting in my notebook for years.
 No more "someday when I have time" – time is about to be all I have.